 Grants Sent Directly to Charitable Organizations

 All checks will be issued and sent by AEF directly to the charitable organization.
 Donors may request any check be sent via USPS Priority Mail or overnight delivery, with the fees charged to their donor advised fund.
 Donors may not deliver grant checks.
-AEF will continue to advance and implement electronic money transfers of grants to get grant dollars to charities more quickly and efficiently.
+AEF will continue to advance and implement electronic transfers of funds to get grant dollars to charities more quickly and efficiently.

 Request for Grant Funds

-Once a grant is approved, AEF will contact the financial advisor investing the account with a request for distribution.
-The financial advisor will raise the requested cash amount and send it to AEF.
+Once a grant is approved, AEF will contact the financial advisor investing the account with a letter of authorization (LOA) withdrawal request.
+The financial advisor will raise the requested cash amount and send it to AEF to pay the grant.

 Secure Online Portal

 AEF offers a password protected online portal.
-Individuals with granting privilages will have access to their DAF from the portal site.
+Individuals with granting privileges will have access to their DAF from the portal site.
 Grants should be submitted using the online portal to increase efficiency and reduce processing time.
-Grant history and other useful information may be found on the site.
+Grant history and other useful information may also be found on the site.
 Grant requests will not be taken on the phone.

 AEF will review granting history and contact donors who have not made any grant recommendations for the past 36 months or have not submitted a long-term granting strategy to AEF.

 For additional information on any topic, please contact Donor Services.